How Far Apart Should Hammock Posts Be

 Ensure proper weight distribution

-• Ensure that the anchor points, whether posts, trees, or other structures, can support the combined weight of the hammock and its occupants.
+• Verify that the posts, trees, or other anchor points can hold the weight of the hammock and its users.

 Find the right level of sag